2026 Buyer's Guide

 From running to gym training, Garmin's heart-rate, GPS and recovery metrics are class-leading at every price tier.

-The Vivoactive 6 meanwhile slots in below the Venu 4 as the entry-level lifestyle smartwatch, with an AMOLED display, music storage and Garmin Pay.
+The Vivoactive 6 meanwhile slots in below the Venu 4 as the entry-level lifestyle smartwatch, with an AMOLED display, 50+ sport modes, music storage and Garmin Pay (though no barometric altimeter).
 It runs the same software platform as the Venu X1, FR570 and FR970, which means a consistent interface and good feature parity for the price.

-The Forerunner 165 is the smartest entry point for new runners in 2026.
+The new Forerunner 70 is the smartest entry point for new runners in 2026.

 Head-to-Head: Which Garmin Wins on What?